Dr Rahaf AldoughliLecturer in Middle East and North African Studies

 I am interested in supervising research proposals in the following areas : Sovereignty and legitimacy in the Middle East, construction of masculinism and natioanlism in the Arab world, roots of sectarianism in Arab societies, women rights and state-building in the Arab world.

-Interrogating the 'Logic of Masculinist Protection' in the Syrian Constitution 1973 and Syrian Laws
+Interrogating the Constructions of Masculinist Protection and Militarism in the Syrian Constitution of 1973

 Aldoughli, R. 1/03/2019 In: Journal of Middle East Women's Studies.
 15, 1, p.
 48-74.
 27 p.

 The Securitisation of the 'Masculinist' other in the Syrian Conflict

 Belonging to a Militarized Syria as a Woman